aiven/devportal/docs/products/kafka/kafka-connect/howto/jdbc-source-connector-pg.rst

 Setup a PostgreSQL JDBC source connector with Aiven CLI
 -------------------------------------------------------

-The following example demonstrates how to setup an Apache Kafka JDBC source connector to a PostgreSQL database using the :ref:`Aiven CLI dedicated command <avn_service_connector_create>`:
+The following example demonstrates how to setup an Apache Kafka JDBC source connector to a PostgreSQL database using the :ref:`Aiven CLI dedicated command <avn_service_connector_create>`.

+Define a Kafka Connect configuration file
+'''''''''''''''''''''''''''''''''''''''''

-1. In a file named ``jdbc_source_pg.json`` define the connector configuration with the following content:
+Define the connector configurations in a file (we'll refer to it with the name ``jdbc_source_pg.json``) with the following content:

 ::